Ok. This is going to be tough. I need to come clean on this. Some of you who know this blog may have guessed already, that yes, I’m a Bible nerd.

 Set up a Youtube channel for your church.

-Want to share some scriptures to encourage people in their devotions?
+Do you want to share some scriptures to encourage people in their devotions?

 Share something beautiful on Facebook with your friends.